Theories

 Ghostification

-Many ancient peoples believed that inanimate objects were inhabited by spirits.
-They might well have believed that fire was kept alive by fire demons.
+Another type of mistake people make is what we will call ghostification.
+For example, many ancient peoples believed that inanimate objects were inhabited by spirits.
+Let us assume that one particular people believed that fire was kept alive by fire demons.
 Based on this, they could have built the following theory:If the fire demon is chased away, the fire dies.

 If you are not kind to them, they may refuse to be chased away.

-We will later argue that religions piggy-back on otherwise reasonable theories in a similar fashion: prayer works because it helps us reflect our lives — not because there would be a god who listens.
-Faith healing works because of the placebo effect — and not because of some magical connection with the supernatural.
-Religion lives from the ghostified versions of these theories.
+We will later argue that modern religions, too, piggy-back on otherwise reasonable theories in a similar fashion.
+For example, prayer works because it helps us reflect our lives — not because there would be a god who listens.
+A religious community is fulfilling because of common chants and activities — and not because of some magical connection with the supernatural.
+In this way, religion infuses its own supernatural entities into otherwise reasonable theories.
+Thus, religion lives from the ghostified versions of these theories.

 Unclear theories